-Urine is usually light yellow and mostly transparent while the more water you drink, the clearer it will be.
+What is the normal color of urine?Urine is usually light yellow and mostly transparent while the more water you drink, the clearer it will be.
 If you are drinking plenty of water but your urine remains a cloudy yellow, or if you’re not drinking much water but your urine is still clear , it could be a sign that you are suffering from a health problem.

 The 12 colors of urine and what they mean about our health

 1. Transparent and lacking in colorIf your urine is colorless on occasion, it represents no great danger, but should your urine be regularly lacking in color it could mean that you are exceeding the recommended daily amount of liquid.
 This results in a drop in the body’s vitamin levels which, in some cases, could be fatal.
 Transparent, colorless urine could also be a sign of some other health disorders, including diabetes and kidney disease, or from taking diuretic medication.